stephenlf/AWS-Free-Tier-Three-Tier-Network/README.md

 ## Table of Contents
 1. Architectural overview
 2. Initialize the VPC
-3. Prepare Security Groups
-4. Start RDS MySQL Server and EC2 Instances
+3. Start RDS MySQL Server, WP EC2 Instance, and configure Bastion host
-6. Configure WordPress
+4. Configure WordPress

 ## Architectural Overview
 This WordPress app is built on three-tier architecture.
 The design of the three tiers (presentation tier, app tier, and data tier) is modelled after the [WordPress: Best Practices on AWS](https://aws.amazon.com/blogs/architecture/wordpress-best-practices-on-aws/) whitepaper.